madhanganesh/todopad/README.md

 5. Run google page insights - and fix the perf issues

-6. Timezone issues... if I create in US, singapore date is used
+6. [Done] Timezone issues... if I create in US, singapore date is used

 7. Secret key is hard coded - handlers/mod.rs